KennethanCeyer/pg-popup/README.md

 ----

-### Issues
+### Question

-> If you found some problems or have good idea.
+If you found something problem of this plugin, or you have some question.

-Please report to us, We will update that issue as soon as possible.

-Thank you!
+Please send me a message to use either [gitter](https://gitter.im/KennethanCeyer/PIGNOSE) or [Github issue](https://github.com/KennethanCeyer/PIGNOSE-Popup/issues). (gitter url is on the top of the manual)